 Operational risks and controls across the Bank are documented and updated regularly.
 Each business and operations group in the Bank has business operational risk managers within the group.
-ORMG along with these managers facilitates the business and operation groups for carrying out risk and control self assessments on a periodic basis as per the plan approved by the ORMC.
+ORMG along with these managers facilitates the business and operation groups for carrying out risk and control self-assessments on a periodic basis as per the plan approved by the ORMC.
 Risk mitigation plans are monitored to ensure timely mitigation of risks.
 Internal controls are tested by Internal Audit Group in the Bank.
 The testing results are incorporated in the operational risk assessment.
-The new product and process approval framework facilitates detailed review of risks in the products/processes prior to the launch.
+The Bank has a comprehensive Product and Process Approval framework along with the detailed operating guidelines for effective new product and process risk management.
+As per the framework, Bank has a Product and Process Approval Committee (PAC) in place.
+The role of PAC is to assess the proposed product offering/process improvement from the business and operational perspective, examine the feasibility of system requirements for supporting the product/process and ascertain that adequate risk mitigation and legal and compliance measures are considered.